marina601/discover-malta/TESTING.md

      - Trip Star Rating
      - Call to action button 'More Info'

-    - Based on this information a user may choose a specific trip which they want to view
+    - Based on this information a user may choose a specific trip that they want to view
     - They can access trip details in three ways:
       - By clicking on the trip image
       - By clicking on the trip name